 Don’t Overmix the Batter

-Cupcakes are traditionally baked in paper or foil baking cups to make them easier to get out of the pan, but you can also bake right in muffin pan cavities without a cup, if desired.
+Cupcakes are traditionally baked in baking cups to make them easier to get out of the pan, but you can also bake cupcakes without a liner.

 Baking with Baking Cups